Cloud migration / Commercial comparison

 When does bare metal beat cloud?

-Bare metal is more likely to win when demand is steady, utilization is high, the workload is portable, and the team can handle operations.
+Bare metal is more likely to beat cloud when demand is steady, utilization is high, the workload is portable, and the team can operate capacity safely.
+It is weaker for bursty, experimental, or managed-service-heavy workloads where flexibility and operations support matter more than low unit cost.

 What costs are missed in bare metal comparisons?